smaugustine/manuscriptus/README.md

-# Manuscriptus Pro #
+# Manuscriptus: Codex #
-Manuscriptus Pro is an open-source web-based application (written in PHP and using MySQL) designed to facilitate and organize the preparation of manuscript corpuses and critical editions.
+Manuscriptus: Codex is an open-source web-based application (written in PHP and using MySQL) designed to facilitate and organize the preparation of manuscript corpuses and critical editions.
 One can create corpuses, add manuscripts to a corpus, and add lines to a manuscript.
 Manuscripts can be searched, compared, annotated, and exported for further use.
 Although it is web-based, it is also designed to be used locally and thus can be used both online for collaborative work or offline for individual work.

 # Requirements (Host) #
 * PHP 5.0 (recommended PHP 5.4 or greater)